andrenepomuceno/particle.js/docs/developer-workflows-and-performance.md

 A contributor should almost never guess script behavior from the name alone.
 The exact values are injected through the script definitions, so the documentation always needs to stay aligned with `package.json`.

+## Headless Test Workflows

+The project now has two complementary headless paths.

+`npm run test:functional` runs in Node through `GraphicsHeadless`.
+This path is intentionally deterministic and does not try to reproduce GPU physics.
+It validates lifecycle contracts such as scenario setup, particle budget checks, finite statistics, scheduled actions, physics update policy, and JSON import/export behavior.

+`npm run test:perf` runs Chromium through Playwright and loads a minimal browser harness instead of the React UI.
+This path uses the real `GraphicsGPU`, WebGL renderer, and `GPUComputationRenderer`, so it is the right place to measure setup, compute, optional render, and readback costs.
+The first version writes JSON reports under `reports/headless/` and only fails on structural problems such as missing WebGL2, setup exceptions, invalid metrics, or particle budget violations.
+It does not fail on timing thresholds yet.

+The headless workflows are local-first for now.
+Do not add performance thresholds to CI until there is enough report history to choose stable baselines for the machines that run them.

 ## Standard Local Workflow